open-curriculum/course-structure-standard/README.md

 ## Status of this Memo

-This document defines what standard components make up a course and how they are defined and utilized per an open community of educators.
+This document identifies and defines standard components used when constructing courses.
 Contribution to this document is encouraged and distribution of this document is unlimited.

 ## Abstract